Are you interested in being on our Board? We are now accepting applications through 12/31.

-Board of Director’s President Elizabeth Swihart is an Assistant District Attorney with the Northwestern District Attorney’s Office where she currently works in the juvenile justice unit.
-She was born and raised in Franklin County, and returned to work in her community after attending law school at the University of San Diego.
-Liz joined the Board of Directors in 2019 and looks forward to years of service.
+Board of Director’s President Elizabeth Johnson is an Attorney and has been practicing in Franklin County for over a decade.
+She was born and raised here, and returned to work in her community after attending law school at the University of San Diego.
+Liz joined the Board of Directors in 2019 and has served as President since 2021.
+Her oldest daughter was a Little, and her two youngest daughters are currently Littles in one of the site-based programs.

 Michelle Blanchard – Vice President